thiagoferronatto/thiagoferronatto/README.md

 I'm a computer science student (graduating soon) who works mostly in the field of Computer Graphics.
 Currently doing research (or trying to, anyway) on tensor product surfaces for my senior thesis.

 As a hobby, I also made a few graphical applications, and all the important ones are featured in my pinned repos down below.
-One is a very basic game engine, another is a full fledged path tracer (I mean, it's not Blender, but it's something at least).
+One is a very basic game engine (VBAG), another is a full fledged path tracer (I mean, it's not Blender, but it's something at least).
 Below is a pretty little image I made with the latter.

 ![image](https://github.com/thiagoferronatto/thiagoferronatto/assets/31262053/2390ecab-025c-4a6a-8646-878f5fee590f)